IMScience-PPGINF-PucMinas/Hierarchical-GNNs/README.md

 [João Pedro Oliveira Batisteli](https://lattes.cnpq.br/8128547685252443), [Silvio Jamil F. Guimarães](http://lattes.cnpq.br/8522089151904453) and
 [Zenilton K. G. Patrocínio Jr](http://lattes.cnpq.br/8895634496108399),

-Image representation as graphs can enhance the understanding of image semantics and facilitate multi-scale image representation.
+age representation as graphs can enhance the understanding of image semantics and facilitate multi-scale image representation.
 However, existing methods often overlook the significance of the relationship between elements at each scale or fail to encode the hierarchical relationship between graph elements.
-To cope with that, we introduce a novel approach for graph construction from images.
-This approach utilizes a hierarchical image segmentation technique to generate segmentation at multiple scales and incorporates edges to encode the relationships at each scale.
-We also propose a new readout function that weighs the importance of each scale when deriving a fixed-size graph representation.
-Furthermore, we present a new model incorporating those ideas -- called Hierarchical Image Graph with Scale Importance (HIGSI).
-Experimental results on the CIFAR-10 database indicate that our proposed model outperforms (or closely matches) state-of-the-art and baseline models while utilizing smaller graphs.
+Moreover, the performance of GNNs still lags behind traditional CNNs due to the loss of information during dimensionality reduction when creating graphs from images.
+To cope with that, we introduce four novel approaches for graph construction from images.
+These approaches utilize a hierarchical image segmentation technique to generate segmentation at multiple scales and, in one of them, incorporate edges to encode the relationships at each scale.

 ## Getting started